RishiRoshan-A/TRY_HACK_ME_CHALLENGES-/Plotted-TMS/README.md

 We cant login , i think this is a prank too

-i one second all the web direcctories and also inspected pages for any information disclosure but no juicy information found
+i one second checked all the web direcctories and also inspected pages for any information disclosure but no juicy information found

 So Lets try sql injection on these login pages , i used burp intruder to test for combinations of sql payloads